PycKamil/pyckamil.github.io/_posts/2020-05-09-everything-wrong-with-xcframeworks.markdown

 {% endhighlight %}

 You can check out full [create script on Github](https://github.com/bielikb/xcframeworks/blob/master/scripts/create_xcframeworks_catalina.sh) created by Boris Bielik - it's over 100 lines of code.
+Update: Boris created convinient [Fastlane plugin](https://github.com/bielikb/xcframeworks#Create-xcframework-using-fastlane-plugin) that wraps this boilerplate up nicely.

 I think that this over complication can be one of the reasons why XCFrameworks are [still not supported by Carthage](https://github.com/Carthage/Carthage/pull/2801).